Coalfire-Research/npk/README.md

 Configure how long data will stay in NPK with configurable lifecycle durations during installation.
 Hashfiles and results are automatically removed after this much time to keep things nicely cleaned up.

 ## Install

+(For the most detailed usage instructions, check the Wiki)

 NPK requires that you have the following installed:
 * **awscli** (> v1.16)